MarkusUllenbruch/Deep-Reinforcement-Learning-Control/README.md

 ## Results
 The soft actor critic algorithm is able to solve the continuous control task.
-In the following image, the learning curve, which is the total return of one episode over all the episodes, is presented:
+In the following image, the learning curve, which is the total sum of rewards of one played episode over all the episodes played, is presented: